 The secret to this paleo coffee soft serve ice cream is actually rum!
 Pure distilled spirits in moderation are considered acceptable by most in the paleo circles.
 Plus, the recipe uses a very small amount of rum, and some of the alcohol is cooked out.

 So why use rum at all?
 Alcohol helps to prevent ice crystals from forming and provides more of a soft serve consistency in homemade dairy-free ice cream.
-You can omit it, but when you freeze the ice cream, it may become quite hard packed.
+Brianna also uses it in her Paleo Honey Vanilla No Churn Dairy-Free Ice Cream.
+You can omit the alcohol, but when you freeze the ice cream, it may become quite hard packed.

 Special Diet Notes: Paleo Coffee Soft Serve Ice Cream